 A grain mill, like this one is a good way to make your own ezekiel flour.

 In another large bowl, add the water, honey, olive oil and yeast.
 Stir and then allow it to sit for 3 to 5 minutes.
 Then add the flour mixture along with the salt to the yeast mixture.
 Stir for about ten minutes until it is well mixed.
 Your dough will resemble a batter bread.
 Pour the bread dough into two greased, 9 x 5 loaf pans and let it rise in a warm place for about an hour.
 Then bake in a 350 degree F oven for about 50 minutes until the loaves are golden brown.
 Ezekiel sprouted grain bread recipes like this one make two loaves.

 You can buy premixed Ezekiel grains for long-term storage, for your Ezekiel sprouted grain bread recipes, although the grains won't be sprouted.
 For me, I've found that it takes about one and a half pounds (or four cups) of grain to make one loaf of bread.
-If your family eats two loaves of bread per week, then you would need three pounds of grain per week or about 150 pounds of Ezekiel grains.
+If your family eats two loaves of bread per week, then you would need three pounds of grain per week or about 150 pounds of Ezekiel grains each year.